Polynomial definability in constraint languages with few subpowers: Main result

 \begin{corollary} Let $\Gamma$ be a constraint language on a 3-element domain.
 Then $\Gamma$ has short pp-definitions if and only if $\Gamma$ has few subpowers.
-Furthermore, the length of such pp-definitions can be bounded by $c\cdot n^{k}$ for some $c>0$, where $k$ is the minimal number such that $\Gamma$ has a $k$-edge polymorphism. \end{corollary}
+More precisely, $\Gamma$ has pp-definitions of length $O(n^{\max(2,k-1)})$, where $k$ is the minimal number such that $\Gamma$ has a $k$-edge polymorphism. \end{corollary}

-\begin{proof} Let us assume that $\Gamma$ is a constraint language with a $k$-edge polymorphism, and let $\algA = \Pol(\Gamma)$ be its polymorphism algebra.
-Since the existence of an edge operation implies that $\HSP(\algA)$ is congruence modular \cite[Theorem 4.2]{berman_varieties_2010}, by Theorem \ref{theorem:3}, $\HSP(\algA)$ is residually finite.
-By Theorem \ref{theorem:main-result}, $\algA$, and thus also $\Gamma$, has pp-definitions of length at most $c\cdot n^{k}$.
+\begin{proof} Let us assume that $\Gamma$ is a constraint language with a $k$-edge polymorphism, and let $\algA = (A;\Pol(\Gamma))$ be its polymorphism algebra.
+The existence of an edge polymorphism implies that $\HSP(\algA)$ is congruence modular \cite[Theorem 4.2]{berman_varieties_2010}.
+It is known that every algebra with at most 3 elements in a congruence modular variety generates a residually small subvariety: This fact follows from the Freese–McKenzie characterization of finitely generated, residually small, congruence modular varieties in \cite{freese_residually_1989}, for a proof see e.g. \cite[Corollary A.5.31.]{brady_notes_2025}.
+Thus $\HSP(\algA)$ is residually finite.
+By Theorem \ref{theorem:main-result}, $\algA$ (and therefore also $\Gamma$) has pp-definitions of length $O(n^{\max(2,k-1)})$.

 If $\Gamma$ has few subpowers, then by Theorem \ref{theorem:few_subpowers_iff_edge_term}, it has a $k$-edge polymorphism for some $k$.
 Thus $\Gamma$ has short pp-definitions if it has few subpowers. \end{proof}